Shoes01/gameattempt2/ROADMAP.md

 - [ ] Lore
 - [ ] Player controlled entities
   - [ ] PRE_MOVE phase: set all the impulses
-  - [ ] MOVE phase: draw a path for the entity to travel (or have it do this automatically)
+  - [ ] MOVE phase: Choose the tile the entity will end on.
+AI will move it there.
   - [ ] POST_MOVE phase: move the entities to their target according to their speed, simultaneously and according to the path
   - [ ] COMBAT phase: choose and fire weapons for each entity